-Chapter 8
+Chapter 8 Extreme wave forecasting

-Extreme wave forecasting
+This chapter will be updated with the updates to the freak wave warning system once Janssen and Bidlot (2014) is published.

 Table of contents

-- 8.1 Determination of the surface elevation pdf
+8.1 Determination of the surface elevation pdf

-- 8.2 Maximum wave height and period.
+8.2 Maximum wave height and period.